Roth IRA

 A Roth IRA (Individual Retirement Account) is a type of retirement savings account in the U.S. that allows your money to grow tax-free.
+A Roth IRA is especially great if you expect to be in a higher tax bracket in retirement than you are now.

 - Contributions are made with after-tax dollars: You pay taxes on the money before you put it in.